NVIDIA/NeMo/tutorials/llm/llama-3/nemo2-sft-peft/README.rst

 Llama 3 Supervised Fine-Tuning and Parameter Efficient Fine-Tuning with NeMo 2.0
 ================================================================================

 `Llama 3 <https://blogs.nvidia.com/blog/meta-llama3-inference-acceleration/>`_ is an open-source large language model by Meta that delivers state-of-the-art performance on popular industry benchmarks.
-It has been pretrained on over 15 trillion tokens, and supports an 8K token context length.
+It has been pretrained on over 15 trillion tokens and supports an 8K token context length.
 It is available in two sizes, 8B and 70B, and each size has two variants—base pretrained and instruction tuned.

-Supervised fine-tuning (SFT) refers to unfreezing all the weights and layers in our model and training on a newly labeled set of examples.
+Supervised Fine-Tuning (SFT) refers to unfreezing all the weights and layers in our model and training on a newly labeled set of examples.
 We can fine-tune to incorporate new, domain-specific knowledge, or teach the foundation model what type of response to provide.

 `Low-Rank Adaptation (LoRA) <https://arxiv.org/pdf/2106.09685>`__ has emerged as a popular Parameter-Efficient Fine-Tuning (PEFT) technique that tunes a very small number of additional parameters as compared to full fine-tuning, thereby reducing the compute required.